-Note that start is inclusive, but end is exclusive.
+Note: start is inclusive, but end is exclusive.
 That is, results will be returned for all windows that start in the interval [start, end).
 If end < start+2^pointwidth you will not get any results.
 If start and end are not powers of two, the bottom pointwidth bits will be cleared.
 Each window will contain statistical summaries of the window.
 Statistical points with count == 0 will be omitted.

-- start (int or datetime like object, required) The start time in nanoseconds for the range to be queried. (see btrdb.utils.timez.to_nanoseconds() for valid input types) - end (int or datetime like object, required) The end time in nanoseconds for the range to be queried. (see btrdb.utils.timez.to_nanoseconds() for valid input types) - pointwidth (int, required) Specify the number of ns between data points (2pointwidth) - sort_time (bool, default: False) Should the table be sorted on the 'time' column? - version (int, default: 0) Version of the stream to query - auto_retry (bool, default: False) Whether to retry this request in the event of an error - retries (int, default: 5) Number of times to retry this request if there is an error.
+- start (int or datetime like object, required) The start time in nanoseconds for the range to be queried. (see :func:btrdb.utils.timez.to_nanoseconds for valid input types) - end (int or datetime like object, required) The end time in nanoseconds for the range to be queried. (see :func:btrdb.utils.timez.to_nanoseconds for valid input types)

+- pointwidth (int, required) Specify the number of ns between data points (2pointwidth) - version (int, default: 0) Version of the stream to query - auto_retry (bool, default: False) Whether to retry this request in the event of an error - retries (int, default: 5) Number of times to retry this request if there is an error.
 Will be ignored if auto_retry is False - retry_delay (int, default: 3) initial time to wait before retrying function call if there is an error.
 Will be ignored if auto_retry is False - retry_backoff (int, default: 4) Exponential factor by which the backoff increases between retries.
 Will be ignored if auto_retry is False pyarrow.Table